0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 The following ports must be open: 6178, 6179

 - 6178 is for the the PUBLIC fullnode network.
 This is how the public nodes that will be serving JSON-RPC on the network will receive data and submit transactions to the network.
-- 6179 is for the private validator fullnode network ("VFN"), it should only ollow traffic from the Validator node IP address above.
+- 6179 is for the private validator fullnode network ("VFN"), it should only allow traffic from the Validator node IP address above.

 ## High-level steps